rticommunity/rticonnextdds-examples-unreal-engine/ConnextExample/README.md

 * Changing the version of **Unreal Engine**

     If you are using a different version of **Unreal Engine**, you should consult **Unreal** documentation on how to update your project to work with a version of **Unreal Engine** newer than 5.6.1.
-To port to an older version of **Unreal Engine**, you should just manually create a new project with your version's IDE and then add the C++ source and header files, the ".xml" QoS file to the project.
+To port to an older version of **Unreal Engine**, you should just manually create a new project with your version's *Editor* and then add the C++ source and header files, the ".xml" QoS file to the project.
 And then add the required compiler macros, include paths, and libraries for **RTI Connext DDS** to the file "*\<project\>.Build.cs*" of your project.